muditg317/Bokay/devlogs/021 - Import-Export Syntax + Abstractions + ASTs.md

 ## Struggles
 - Got carrier away trying to get template string literals for `CompilerStage` names
   - Using lots of stack overflow but nothing working yet
+  - Made some progress with static functions
+  - Finally made it work with C++20 based compile-time string literals

 ## Notes
 - Found some good reference for compile-time strings on [this stack overflow post](https://stackoverflow.com/questions/15858141/conveniently-declaring-compile-time-strings-in-c/15863804#15863804)
+- C++20 standard is so good, wow -- allows for compile-time string literals in templates as described in [this blog](https://ctrpeach.io/posts/cpp20-string-literal-template-parameters/)

 ## Log
 - Create test for import/export syntax